hlavacs/ViennaTypeListLibrary/README.md

       has_type< type_list<double, int, char, double>, char >::value , "The implementation of has_type is bad");

-The main part here is the value
+The main part here is the boolean *value*

     has_type< type_list<double, int, char, double>, char >::value